-When one of our long-standing supermarket clients decided to upgrade its cash office IT equipment across their estate, we worked closely with them to ensure their cash handling operations continued to deliver, and improve on, the time-savings they had come to rely on and to add a layer of future-proofing into their cash management systems.
-The customer was using the advanced model of the previous generation of Cashmaster cash counters, the Omega 230, which already gave them a solution which was customized to them, integrated to their POS and transferred their till count data to their POS via a serial port.
+When one of our long-standing supermarket clients decided to upgrade its cash office IT equipment across their estate, we worked closely with them to ensure their cash handling operations continued to deliver, and improve on, the time-savings they had come to rely on and to add a layer of future proofing into their cash management systems.
+The customer was using the advanced model of the previous generation of Cashmaster cash counters, the Omega 230, which already gave them a solution which was customised to them, integrated to their POS and transferred their till count data to their POS via serial port.

 Critically they needed a solution that was compatible with their new thin client platform, which didn't support serial communication.
 Having committed to upgrading their systems, they also wanted to ensure the technology was up-to-date and had longevity built-in.

 We established a technical project team and worked closely with the client's IT specialists.
 The supermarket involved its UK and offshore IT teams, and we kept the project on track via regular communications.
 We identified the communications methods that were compatible with our devices and the new thin client system the client was rolling out across their estate.
-With a robust, ethernet communication protocol at the center of the customer needs, they selected the Cashmaster One Max as the best hardware platform to meet their needs.
+With a robust, ethernet communication protocol at the centre of the customer needs, they selected the Cashmaster One Max as the best hardware platform to meet their needs.

 With an agreed specification and a device chosen, it was a case of 'let the development and testing begin’.
 Cashmaster and the supermarket IT team shared development tasks, supporting each other to ensure the devices communicated reliably.

 During milestone review meetings with the supermarket's cross-functional group, and we gained insights into small problems in the process and areas where there was room to improve existing cash handling procedures with further automation.